nic-dgl104-winter-2024/rrj-nazrinzuwair/README.md

     - Examining repositories on GitHub proved to be incredibly valuable.
 I was particularly fascinated by the diverse techniques and programming styles employed by different contributors.
 It was surprising to see how contributors collaboratively work on a single repository, demonstrating the value of teamwork in producing high-quality outputs.
 Moreover, I observed similarities across some of the repositories, such as the use of modular code structures, comprehensive documentation, and active community engagement.

+# Week 9 - Research and Reflection Journal

+## Day 5 - 05th March 2024

+### READ THE COMMUNITY CODE ASSIGNMENT

+In reading the information about the community code project, I found that we should focus on contributing to an open-source project and writing code.
+I really like how the assignment is structured because it's only about writing code for one of them.
+Additionally, I understand the different coding contributions that I have to make, such as using a programming language and another using a markup language.

+For Part 1 of the assignment, the focus is on contributing to a real open-source community.
+I feel that, for this purpose, I would be more willing to use approaches like improving code documentation, writing a code tutorial, or working on translations.
+These would be the best choices for me to contribute.
+The major reason for choosing these instead of writing code or answering community questions is because I am still at a basic level, and I will not be able to do my best with the limited time available for those tasks.

+For Part 2, I understand that I have to make my contributions to the DGL 104 pattern library repository.
+I will be applying my coding skills to this section with a focus on design patterns.
+After looking at the rubrics, I feel they are pretty clear, and a good grade can be achieved by following them.
+I also appreciate the structured categorization in the rubrics, which helps to focus on achieving the highest grade.

 ## References